-Ultimately, FERC Commission issued an order accepting (subject to conditions) Ruby’s Non-Conforming Transportation Service Agreement with Cascade.
-In its order, the Commission noted three areas of concern in the Cascade TSA that would require compliance by Ruby within 30 days.
+Ultimately, FERC issued an order accepting (subject to conditions) Ruby’s Non-Conforming Transportation Service Agreement with Cascade.
+In its order, the Commission noted three areas of concern in the Cascade TSA (Transportation Service Agreement) that would require compliance by Ruby within 30 days.

 Seasonal Service – Commission stated that Ruby’s Rate Schedule FT and pro forma agreement do not expressly provide shippers with the option to have contracts with seasonal contract demands.
 To give Cascade alone this option “constitutes a substantial risk of undue discrimination.”